orbmis/smart-contract-event-hooks/README.md

  - uint256 - the chain id that the subscriber wants updates on
  - uint256 - the address of the token that the fee will be paid in or 0x0 for the chain's native asset (e.g. ETH)

- Note that while the chain id and the token address were not included in the original version of the spec, the simple addition of these two parameters allows for leveraging the relayers for cross chain messages, should the subcriber wish to do this, and allows to for payment in various tokens.
+ Note that while the chain id and the token address were not included in the original version of the spec, the simple addition of these two parameters allows for leveraging the relayers for cross chain messages, should the subscriber wish to do this, and allows for payment in various tokens.

 ### Updating a subscriber